Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 This protection alone is not enough to stop sequelae.

 Sequelae is any long-term change to your body chemistry where you can experience many types of disabling effects.
-Also, stop being self-ableist, any change that directly leads to you being less able is a disability… don’t be afraid of it, just support helping other folks more.
+Also, stop being self-ableist.
+Any change that directly leads to you being less able is a disability… don’t be afraid of it, just support helping other folks more.

 I’ve personally experienced sequelae from infection at least three times; it’s not fun.